tobiasgrubenmann/set09121/lectures/lecture3.md

 # Conflict: Clash between Objectives, Procedures, Rules, and Resources

 - **Conflict** occurs due to a clash between the objectives, the procedures, the rules, and the resources.
-    - A great example is golf.
+- A great example is golf. <!-- .element: class="fragment" -->
     - The objective is simple: put the ball in the hole ... <!-- .element: class="fragment" -->
     - ...but the hole and ball are small ... <!-- .element: class="fragment" -->
     - ...and you can only move the ball with a little stick ... <!-- .element: class="fragment" -->